 Today!
 We focus on the Greater Male’ ring where two-third (⅔) of the population live and work utilizing public transportation.
-In fact, most offices, HQs, restaurant brands… etc., are operated within this ring structure.
+In fact, most offices, Head Quarters, restaurant brands… etc., are operated within this ring structure.
 Greater Male’ covers four islands;

 - Male’ (capital island)

 - Hulhumale’ (developed and well-organized island) & Hulhule’ (the airport island)